 \subsection{Convergence in law to a Bessel process}

-In this section, we will prove in Proposition~\ref{prop::cvg_Besselprocess} that $\theta$ considered as a whole process is indeed a Bessel and we will complete the proof of Theorem~\ref{thm::cvg_interface_chordal}. \begin{proposition} The law of $(\theta(t)/\sqrt{\kappa}, t\ge 0)$ is the same as a Bessel process of dimension $3-8/\kappa$ where $\kappa=16/3$. \end{proposition}
+In this section, we will prove in Proposition~\ref{prop::cvg_Besselprocess} that $\theta$ considered as a whole process is indeed a Bessel process and we will complete the proof of Theorem~\ref{thm::cvg_interface_chordal}. \begin{proposition} The law of $(\theta(t)/\sqrt{\kappa}, t\ge 0)$ is the same as that of a Bessel process of dimension $3-8/\kappa$ where $\kappa=16/3$. \end{proposition}

 \begin{proof} In order to apply Lemma~\ref{lem::approximate_bessel} to the process $\theta/\sqrt{\kappa}$, we need to check the two requirements there.
 The first item holds due to Corollary~\ref{cor::cvg_oneBesselexcursion}.
 For the second item, Theorem~\ref{thm::chordal_loewner_cvg} guarantees that $\eta$ is a continuous curve with continuous driving function.
 By Lemma~\ref{lem::chordal_evolution_zeroLeb}, we see $\Leb\{t: \theta(t)=0\}\le \Leb\{t: \eta(t)\in\R\}=0$ which confirms the second item. \end{proof}